thisolivier/Brickly-Theme/README.md

     - [x] Add transitions with simple text or background colour css response and ensure all components are targeted as needed.
 You only need the parents targeted.
     - [x] Add transition states to cloud
     - [x] Make the link to the categories work
-- [ ] Get the tower to move into position
+- [x] Get the tower to move into position
+- [x] Make back button work (Jesus Christ)
 - [ ] Write animations for the transition classes between home and category
-    - [ ] Tower off to the left and shrinks, moved up slightly
+    - [x] Tower off to the left and shrinks, moved up slightly
-    - [ ] Cloud sidebar pulls up and opacity lowers
+    - [x] Cloud sidebar pulls up and opacity lowers
-    - [ ] Cloud scales and rises SLOWER than the tower
+    - [x] Cloud scales and rises SLOWER than the tower (can’t do slower, the total time has to be the same and distance is same)
     - [ ] Posts and text come up from bottom fastest, but after posts have almost moved off screen
+- [ ] Optional - try moving the origin point for your brick fall to top left quarter of the screen, it should allow you to do better tower and cloud transitions
+    - [ ] Move tower offscreen my revering the locationAfterDrop animation
 - [ ] Refine the post layout
+    - [ ] Get the image in position with content below it
+    - [ ]
 - [ ] Split mobile from desktop, figure out a mobile css framework for positioning that you can leverage transition groups with.
-(Should be easy now)
     - [x] Desktop, do the same
 - [ ] Tweak positioning and choose colours (blue, or pink)
 - [ ] Go through each item in your skills, ensure it’s well filled in
     - [ ] Add in some iOS stuff.
 - [ ] Add a dummy database/sample content for WordPress to this repo